muuscodes/crossword_crew/README.md

 ## About The Project

-Crossword Crew is a web app for quickly and simply constructing, sharing, and playing dense New York Times-style crossword puzzles.
+Crossword Crew is a social web app for quickly and simply constructing, sharing, and playing dense New York Times-style crossword puzzles.

 ### Built With